 Ruthless Halloween Costumes

 In a story that almost defies belief, a woman posted a picture of herself posing with two men dressed for a 2013 Halloween party.
 The men were dressed as the shooter and the teenager who he shot, George Zimmerman and Trayvon Martin, respectively.
 Zimmerman had been acquitted three months before Halloween in a racially charged case that had provoked protests across the US.
 Incredibly, all three of the Halloween pranksters were white, and the man dressed as Martin wore a black face.
-While the female was not in costume, she posed smiling with the men, then posted the picture to Instagram.
+While the woman was not in costume, she posed smiling with the men, then posted the picture to Instagram.
 As soon as her employers got wind of the picture, she was fired.